Ekaterina1994/quiz/docs/RULES.md

 ## DOCUMENTATIONS

-- The README file in the root folder should contain a description of the project, its goals, technologies used, and the README file in the client folder should contain instructions for running the application.
+- The README file in the root folder should contain a description of the project, its goals, technologies used, and the README files in the subfolders should contain instructions for running the application or other useful information.

 ## COMMUNICATION